Applications and Licenses

 Pyrotechnic Distributors and Operator Licensing

-No Pyrotechnic Distributor or Pyrotechnic Operator applications received from an applicant for the first time during the period of June 15, 2021 through July 4, 2021 will be processed prior to July 4, 2021.
-No temporary authorizations to act as a pyrotechnic Distributor or pyrotechnic Operator will be issued during the period of June 15 – July 4, 2021.
-Applications received prior to June 15, 2021 and renewal applications will be processed during this period in the normal course of business and in the order in which they are received.
+No Pyrotechnic Distributor or Pyrotechnic Operator applications received from an applicant for the first time during the period of June 15, 2022 through July 4, 2022 will be processed prior to July 4, 2022.
+No temporary authorizations to act as a pyrotechnic Distributor or pyrotechnic Operator will be issued during the period of June 15 – July 4, 2022.
+Applications received prior to June 15, 2022 and renewal applications will be processed during this period in the normal course of business and in the order in which they are received.
+NO EXCEPTIONS

 Consumer Fireworks Distributors

-If you are applying to register as a Consumer Distributor for the 2021 Fireworks season, please note you must apply prior to June 15, 2021.
+If you are applying to register as a Consumer Distributor for the 2022 Fireworks season, please note you must apply prior to June 15, 2022.
 No applications will be processed after that date.
+NO EXCEPTIONS

 Fireworks Hospital Data Sheet